bennymakesstuff/conduit/README.md

-# Conduit - Finch Motor Company
+# Conduit Server

-Conduit is an application that provides connectivity between Finch resources and applications.
+Conduit is an application that acts an an API.

-For initial rollout it will provide connectivity in the form of syncing between Dolibarr and Quickbooks Time.

 ### Technologies
 Conduit uses the Laravel framework for the application.